tektutor/tekton-march-2025/Day3/README.md

   - curl http://worker2-node-ip-address:30050
   - curl http://worker3-node-ip-address:30050
 - For each NodePort service we create, one dedicated port will alloted for that service, the port is opened on all the nodes present in the openshift cluster
-- Drawback of NodePort Service
+- Drawbacks of NodePort Service
   - We will end-up opening many ports in firewall, which is not preferred
   - It is not user friendly
 </pre>